Thick oriented and nonoriented center-vortex $SU(N)$ configurations with fractional topological charge lumps: Mixed thin oriented and nonoriented center vortices

-Now, consider $\tilde{\Sigma}$ to be a plane parallel to the $x-y$ plane, placed at a positive (negative) $z_0$ value.
+Thus, while for a single nexus it is the {\it covariant} field strength whose orientation changes in the Lie algebra, for our nonoriented center-vortex it is the {\it gauge-invariant} field strength whose orientation changes.
+However, when computing the topological charge of a thin mixed configuration, the nontrivial contribution originates from the relative orientation between the terms along $S_{\rm n} \beta \cdot T S_{\rm n}^{-1} $ and $\beta \cdot T$ in Eq. \eqref{nonori-1}.
+Therefore, although the initial parametrizations possess rather different properties, the nonzero contribution to the total topological charge has a similar origin in both cases. \\ Now, consider $\tilde{\Sigma}$ to be a plane parallel to the $x-y$ plane, placed at a positive (negative) $z_0$ value.
 If this surface is completely localized at $z_0<0$ ($z_0>0$), the contributions would be given by the non-integer values $\pm 1/N$ ($\pm(N-1)/N$), where the sign depends on the plane orientation.
 This is not a surprise, since the quantization of the topological charge holds for regular gauge fields that tend to a pure gauge $A_\mu \to i U \partial_\mu U^{-1}$ when $x \to \infty$ along any direction, with single-valued $U$ in this asymptotic region.
 Under these conditions,

 Then, following the standard arguments presented, for instance, in Ref. \cite{Rajaraman},